SimonBuxx/Linkuit-Studio/README.md

   - To zoom, hold the control key and scroll using the mouse wheel
   - To pan the scene, hold the control key and drag using the left mouse button

+- **Is there an official tutorial?**
+  - No, currently, there is no official tutorial.
+An in-place tutorial is currently being developed and will be published in a later version of Linkuit Studio.

+- **Why can I not use the "Tools" > "Save Screenshot..." feature?**
+  - The screenshot feature will be implemented in a later version.
+This will be a simple tool to copy a screenshot of the current scene into the clipboard.
+  - In the future, this feature might be extended to support automatic zooming to capture the whole circuit and other nice-to-have options.

 - **Can I export my circuits to VHDL or Verilog?**
   - No, not at the moment.
 VHDL and/or Verilog export is planned for a future release but not a priority right now.